 I enjoy being part of the Food Network seasonal food blogger gatherings but have not had a chance to participate in a long time.
-Summer is definitely one of my favorite seasons for cooking, and I knew I had to sneak at least one recipe in before we slide into a season of squash and comfort foods.
-Here is our new favorite baked potato salad recipe which would be great for any of your summer soirees.
+Summer is definitely one of my favorite seasons for cooking, and I knew I had to sneak in at least one recipe before we slide into a season of stews and soups.
+Here is our new favorite recipe for a baked potato salad.
+This recipe would be great for any of your summer dinner parties.

 Potato salad has been on my mind for a few weeks now.
 I blame it for planning a weekend of camping for Lenny’s birthday.
 I had hopes of making a big batch, and bringing it along but last minute I decided to wait.
 As soon as we got home, I got back in the kitchen and whipped up a batch.

 I LOVE potato salad, all that creamy goodness mashed in with one of my favorite foods.
 For this potato salad recipe, I wanted to change things around from how I normally make a potato salad.
 I had seen a few recipes floating around for a loaded baked potato salad, and decided to play around with that idea.
 I baked the potatoes instead of boiling them, which was a genius ideas as there is no added moisture in the salad.
 The dressing is loaded with everything that should be placed in a baked potato; sour cream, chives, green onions and lots of crispy bacon.

 The Heritage Cook: French Potato Salad with Haricot Vert (Gluten-Free)

 Napa Farmhouse 1885: Mom’s Potato Salad (the Best Ever!)

 Red or Green: Spicy Potato Salad with Jalapeno and Vinegar Vinaigrette

 Elephants and the Coconut Trees: Creamy Potato Salad with Mint